 Next we used the cards to sort buttons.
 I found these Great Big Buttons and we use them for everything from lacing practice, to color sorting.
 They also come in different shapes, so you can shape sort with them as well!
 Here she was placing the correct color buttons on each card based on the color.

 I actually didn’t have these Biggie Beads in her box today, but the Teeny Tot went and got them out on her own.
 She loves this game, I’m hoping some day she’ll be focused enough to make an actual pattern, but for now she diligently places her beads in random shapes on the game grid.

 Building Practice: We finished off the day working on inchworm building practice.
 This is great for logical thinking and spatial reasoning skills.
 For now she is simply matching the game pieces to the board, once she gets the hang of that, I’ll have her put the pieces next to the board in the same shape and order.

 And that’s it for today’s Teeny Tot Tuesday post!

-This is just a SMALL portion of our Letter I activities, you can see and download all of my Letter I preschool activities free, or you can also grab the whole Letter of the Week curriculum for just $15.
+This is just a SMALL portion of our Letter I activities, you can see and download all of my Letter I preschool activities free, or you can also grab the whole Letter of the Week curriculum.